danwdart/websites/posts/blog/draft-not-centrist-but.md

 tags: [not,centrist,but]
 ---

+**The following is personal opinion.**

 Hello again, folks!

 Politics is super broken, and I'd like to introduce a couple of my own points and opinions.

+## What "Wing" are *you* on?

 Firstly, I feel like having political "wings" creates more adversity.

-People seem to attach to one party or person above another because of nothing but a couple of points, and believe that this is enough
+People seem to attach to one party or person above another because of nothing but a couple of points, and believe that this is enough to creatformformforme their identity around it.

 People who have a strong opinion on a single or few issues who then see that a political figure that agrees on it will attach